 Addiction is a chronic disease with relapse rates that are similar to other diseases like asthma and hypertension.
 However, it can be effectively treated, even if you’ve tried and failed in the past.
 For treatment to be effective, it has to be tailored to your specific needs.
 Addiction often has a combination of several underlying causes related to biological, environmental, and developmental factors.
 It also can cause consequences that affect your physical and mental health, personal relationships, and career.
 A person entering treatment for the first time may have several issues that need to be addressed.

 When you enter treatment, you go through an intake and assessment process that’s intended to pinpoint your exact needs.
 You also go over an assessment with your therapist called a biopsychosocial, which is designed to root out underlying causes of addiction, roadblocks to recovery, and your own concerns about treatment.
-Through this process, you and your therapist will make a treatment plan that is designed to help you toward your specific recovery goals.
+Through this process, you and your therapist will make a treatment plan that is designed to help you work toward achieving your specific recovery goals.

 Your physical health and safety will be the first thing that’s addressed in addiction treatment.
 If you are seeking treatment for substance disorder involving Nembutal, you will most likely need to start with the highest level in addiction treatment: medical detox.
 Detox is a process by which your body readjusts to life without a psychoactive substance after developing a chemical addiction.
-As a benzodiazepine, Nembutal has the potential to cause dangerous symptoms during withdrawal like seizures and delirium tremens.
+As a barbiturate, Nembutal has the potential to cause dangerous symptoms during withdrawal like seizures and delirium tremens.

 After detox, clinicians will help guide you to the next level of care for your needs.
 If you need longer intensive care for ongoing medical or psychological conditions, you may be placed in an inpatient program that offers 24 hours of medical or clinical monitoring.
 If you need assistance with housing or if your living situation would be a challenge to your recovery, a residential program may be for you.